smithWEBtek/piano_search/blog.md

     2. Predicting what will happen...
     Deducing from data measurements, the things that will likely happen in the future.
-    Knowing that your donut shop sells out of chocolate most Friday nights, compared to almost zero chocolate donut sales on most Monday nights, is a valuable insight.
+    Knowing that your donut shop sells out of chocolate donuts most Friday nights, compared to almost zero chocolate donut sales on most Monday nights, is a valuable insight.
 This can help cash flow, product freshness and strategic planning for adding more workers on Friday nights, if needed.

     3. Comparing & deciding what to do next...
     Leveraging business data to answer questions both past and future, is essential to any enterprise that measures itself.
-Comparison data incorporates other data sets into the past and future data so that the business can now answer deeper questions that simply "what happened?" or "what might happen?".
+Comparison data incorporates other data sets into the past and future data so that the business can answer deeper questions than "what happened?" or "what might happen?".
 This allows the business leadership to make proactive decisions based on insights gleaned from market data.

 TECHNICAL FLOW and FUNCTIONALITY in PianoSearch version 0.1.0 Main URLs: